LyghtCode/mev-bot-solidity/README.md

 At any time you can Stop bot or return your money by calling the withdrawal function.

-💰💰💰 Make money with MevBot (ETH network) 💰💰💰
+💰💰💰 Make money with MevBot 💰💰💰